samitha9125/react-native-timezone/README.md

 For a project of mine, I had to acquire the current selected timezone of the user.
 But unfortunately I could not find any react native package or react native in-build function which facilitates this.
 Thus I created a small library.

 # Compatibility
+Timezone version 2.0.0 only support React Native version 0.62.3 and above due to React Native Regular Expression Denial of Service (ReDoS) vulnerability.

 | React native version | Tested | Result |
 |----------------------|--------|--------|
 | 0.62.3 +             |   ✅   |   ✅   |